Genius Invokation TCG: Reception

 Opinions on gameplay are mixed.
 Siliconera writer Stephanie Liu praised the balanced design and simplicity of the game, stating that the game "should remain fair" given that all players are given the same cards to work around.
-Columnist Zhengjing of 17173.com said that the game adapts the elemental reaction mechanism of Genshin Impact and said it to be "very interesting and educational".
-Former Kotaku editor Sisi Jiang also said that the game made them addicted to it and looked forward to miHoYo releasing more cards in the future.
-Youyanshe editor Yingrou Weixing believed that the game is "easy to get started, but difficult to master", that is, the card effects and rules of the game are easy to understand, but players have many choices in each round, which increases the difficulty of finding the optimal solution.
-He also pointed out that the design of no player-to-player battle-related rewards in the game downplays the importance of winning or losing, allowing players to try more decks.
+Kotaku editor Sisi Jiang also said that the game made them addicted to it and looked forward to miHoYo releasing more cards in the future.
 DoNews commentator Yu Cheng Judai criticized the game for its lack of balance, lack of mechanisms and cards to counter elemental reactions, and the tendency to produce fixed and powerful decks, which lacked diversity.

 Critics also pointed out that Genius Invokation TCG can help improve the long-term experience of Genshin Impact.
 Stephanie Liu said that Genius Invokation TCG rekindled her excitement from the early days of the game.
-Gamersky editor Youming Xingkong said that the Genius Invokation TCG is an attempt to keep players fresh in Genshin Impact and solve the burnout that will occur in long-term operation games.
+Gamersky editor Youming Xingkong said that the Genius Invokation TCG is an attempt to keep players engaged with Genshin Impact and solve the burnout that will occur in long-term operation games.
 Youxiputao's Hui Xinge also pointed out that Genius Invokation TCG can "make up for the shortcomings of the game's long-term experience" and "strengthen the relationship between players".

-Physical version

-An official physical version of Genius Invokation TCG was released on November 8, 2024, published by ShiningSoul, including an accessory kit, 8 preconstructed decks, and booster boxes.
-18 character cards and 91 action cards are available.
-The physical version basically follows the same rule of the online version, while some cards that are not convenient to execute offline are adjusted.